fuzzylogicxx/fuzzylogic/posts/development_decisions.md

 ---
 date: 2023-12-04T09:14:53.000+00:00
-title: Development decisions
+title: Blog development decisions
 description: Decisions I regularly make when maintaining my blog-style personal website
 tags:
 - entry
 - web
 - development
-draft: true
 ---
 Here are some recurring development decisions I make when maintaining my personal website/blog, with some accompanying rationale.
 ---

-## Where should I put the main semantic landmark HTML elements in the source?
+## Where should I put the landmark-related HTML elements in the source?

-I make `header`, `main` and `footer` direct children of the body element.
+I have one `header`, one `main` and one `footer` element as _direct children_ of the body element.
 This isn’t arbitrary.
 A `header` at this level will be treated as a `banner` landmark and a `footer` as the page’s `contentinfo` landmark.
-If they were nested more deeply they would not, by default.
+When they are nested more deeply (for example within a “wrapper” div they will not be treated as those landmarks.
+You’d have to bolt-on aria attributes.
+My understanding is that it’s better to exploit elements with built-in semantics than to bolt them on.

-## How should I centre the content?
-Use an overall page wrapper?
-What about when sections have a full-width background?
+## How should I centre main content in a way that works well with responsiveness, full-width section backgrounds etc?

-Composition!
+My hard-learned approach is to use composition rather than try to do everything with “god” layouts.

-Slice page up into vertical sections (based on logical groups and/or full-width backgrounds) and give them padding on all sides.
-The lateral padding will give you your gutters on narrow screens.
-You might use a box layout but more likely might not consider them true boxes if the lateral padding is different from the vertical padding so you might just DIY them.
+I mentally break the page up from top to bottom into slices that correspond to logical groups of content and/or parts that need a dedicated full-width background.
+Each section is represented by a `div` and I give it `padding` on all sides.
+The lateral padding handily gives you the gutters you need on narrow screens.
+(You _could_ use a [Box](https://every-layout.dev/layouts/box/) layout for these sections.
+I tend not to consider them to be “true boxes” because usually their lateral padding differs from their vertical padding.
+So I just apply their styles on a case by case basis.)

-Within each section, nest a dedicated center layout for your width-constraining wrappers.
+Within each section, nest a dedicated [Center](https://every-layout.dev/layouts/center/) layout for your width-constraining wrappers.

-This approach offers the best of all worlds semantically (landmark elements at the top level) and stylistically versus the “wrapper div around everything” approach.
+This approach offers the best of all worlds semantically.
+It doesn’t constrain your markup which I find preferential for setting appropriate semantics and accessibility.
+You don’t need to put a “wrapper div” around everything.
+Instewd you can have landmark-related elements as direct children of `body`, applying padding to those and nesting centred wrappers inside them.

-It also avoids problems such as collapsing margins that would be caused by trying to use vertical margins in situations where “boxes with padding” is more appropriate.
-Relatedly, flow/stack layouts are generally best _within_ your wrappers rather than at the top level.
+This approach also avoids problems such as unwanted collapsing margins and general margin weirdness.
+You often encounter that problem when using vertical margins in situations where “boxes with padding” would be more appropriate.
+Relatedly, I find that flow (or [stack](https://every-layout.dev/layouts/stack/)) layouts are generally best used _within_ each of your nested wrappers rather than at the top level.

+## How should I mark up lists of articles?

-## Should lists of articles be a bunch of sibling `article`s?
-Should they be in a list elememt?
+Should they be a bunch of sibling `article`s?
+Should they be in a list element?

-Different switched-on developers tackle this differently, so it’s hard to say definitively.
-Sometimes they even do it differently across different pages on their own site!
+Different switched-on developers tackle this differently, so it’s hard to say the definitive best approach.
+Sometimes developers even do it differently across different pages on their own site!

 - https://tink.uk/ (`article`, no list)
 - https://www.matuzo.at/ (`article`, no list)